pngwn/MDsveX/packages/parse/WIRE_FORMAT.md

 Appends text to a node's content.
 Multiple `T` opcodes for the same node should be concatenated.
 If the last item in the node's content is already a string, append to it.
 Otherwise, push a new string entry.

-Text is always resolved to strings on the wire — the client never sees byte offsets or needs the source markdown.
+Text is always resolved to strings on the wire, the client never sees byte offsets or needs the source markdown.

-### A — Attr
+### A, Attr

 ```
 ["A", id: int, key: string, value: any]